 Fraudsters want you to act immediately.
 Be wary of emails containing phrases like 'you only have three days to reply' or 'urgent action required'.

-Fraudsters often include inks to webpages that look like the homepage of the HMRC website.
+Fraudsters often include links to webpages that look like the homepage of the HMRC website.
 This is to trick you into disclosing personal/confidential information.
 Just because the page may look genuine, does not mean it is.
 Bogus webpages often contain links to banks/building societies, or display fields and boxes requesting your personal information such as passwords, credit card or bank account details.

 You should be aware that fraudsters sometimes include genuine links to HMRC web pages in their emails, this is to try and make their emails appear genuine.

 Fraudsters often send high volumes of phishing emails in one go so even though they may have your email address, they seldom have your name.
 Be cautious of emails sent with a generic greeting such as 'Dear Customer'.

 Spelling mistakes and poor grammar.